jgrosjean-mathesis/sentence-swissbert/README.md

 <!-- These are the evaluation metrics being used, ideally with a description of why. -->

-Articles with the topic tags "movies/tv series", "corona" and "football" (or related) are filtered from the corpus and split into training data (80%) and test data (20%).
+A number of articles with defined topic tags are mapped to 10 categories, filtered from the corpus and split into training data (80%) and test data (20%).
 Subsequently, embeddings are set up for the train and test data.
 The test data is then classified using the training data via a k-nearest neighbors approach.
 The script can be found [here](https://github.com/jgrosjean-mathesis/sentence-swissbert/tree/main/evaluation).

 Note: For French, Italian and Romansh, the training data remains in German, while the test data comprises of translations.
 This provides insights in the model's abilities in cross-lingual transfer.